cwentland0/perform/doc/solver/bound.rst

 .. _outletbcs-label:

-Outlet Boundary Conditions and Parameters
+Outlet BCs and Parameters
 -----------------------------------------

 Fixed Static Pressure Outlet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The fixed static pressure outlet boundary condition is applied by setting ``bound_cond_outlet = "subsonic"``.
+This boundary condition is activated by setting ``bound_cond_outlet = "subsonic"`` in ``solver_params.inp``.
 This boundary condition fixes the static pressure at the outlet.
 As with the stagnation temperature and pressure inlet, this boundary condition produces acoustic reflections at the outlet.

 The applicable boundary condition input parameters are as follows: